mongodb/docs/source/includes/list-table-datadog-metrics.rst

      - Process
-     - Measure rate of database operations on MongoDB :manual:`secondaries </core/replica-set-secondary/>`, as collected from the MongoDB :dbCommand:`serverStatus` command's ``opcountersRepl`` document.
+     - Measure rate of database operations on MongoDB :manual:`secondaries </core/replica-set-secondary/>`, as collected from the MongoDB :dbcommand:`serverStatus` command's ``opcountersRepl`` document.

        You can view these metrics on the :guilabel:`Opcounters - Repl`